 The exact m.e. of the harmonic part of the quadrupole transition operator [5] can be expressed in terms of the projected state norms:

-The exact expressions for the m.e. of the anharmonic quadrupole transition operator are
+The exact expressions for the m.e. of the anharmonic quadrupole transition operator are the following [5]:

 In the above equations, the following notations were used: